 Frequently asked questions

-Before I create content, do I have to upload all my files into the Content Collection?
+Before I create content, do I have to upload all my files into Course Files or the Content Collection?

 A new semester has started and I need to update my syllabus file.
 What is the best way to do this?

-You can edit and overwrite individual files in the Content Collection while maintaining the course links to those files.
+You can edit and overwrite individual files in Course Files or the Content Collection while maintaining the course links to those files.

-You upload your syllabus file to the Course Content page.
+You create a link to your syllabus file in your repository.
 Later, you need to make changes to the file.
 First, edit a copy of the file on your computer.
-Then, return to the Content Collection using the Tools menu in the base navigation.
-Locate the file within your course folder and access the item's menu.
+Then, return to the repository and access the item's menu.
 Upload the new version of the syllabus with the Overwrite File function.
 The link to the file in your course remains intact.
 When students access the syllabus in your course, they see the revised content.

-More on adding files to the Content Collection
+More on files automatically added to the repository